DenLilleMand/gildedrose/README.md

 # Coding Assignment
 While trying to know Jenkins, this will be your coding assignment.
 It is made just to give you some tangible code to work with:
+Remember, this is not a programming exercise, but a Jenkins one; code is only there so you have something to build :)

 Given a positive integer number (eg 42) determine its Roman numeral representation as a String (eg "XLII").